I went to Tokyo for Latin American food: A MAZ Review

 Amazonia (840 MASL)

 This chocolate course is sourced directly from their partners through MATER and, in my opinion, translated the most directly to the restaurant’s vision.
 I adored it – everything got rated a 10, at minimum.
-I’m so mad that I had to enjoy this after I was already full because it was so fucking good.
-It was so fun, and playful, and holistic, using every single part of the cacao plant.
-For a project so focused on sustainability, this was a really impressive example.
+I’m so mad that I had to enjoy this after I was already full because it was so good.
+It was fun, and playful, and holistic, using every single part of the cacao plant.
+For a project so focused on sustainability, this was a really impressive example of it.

 Final thoughts

 In short, MAZ met my incredibly high expectations.
 The menu concept is so unique among the breadth of Japanese and French Michelin restaurants in Tokyo, and well worth it for that alone.
-The food is exceptionally beautiful and even more delicious.
-The entire team was great—service is polished and deeply professional.
-I will say that it’s very classical and by the book, almost in a way that it could let itself breathe a little more.
-Chalk that up to personal preference if you want.
+The food is exceptionally beautiful and even more delicious, and the entire team was amazing—service is polished and deeply professional.
+I will say that it’s very classical and by the book, almost in a way that it doesn’t let itself breathe.
+And once again, I left with the distinct impression that I had experienced the sequel before the original.
+I don’t mean for this to come off as a criticism, but rather a desire to see more.
+Part of me asks whether it’s a question of creative control: MAZ is clearly informed by its predecessor, and I have zero doubt that Central deserves those flowers, but its gravity can be limiting, too.

-With the Tokyo food scene being as cutthroat as it is, and in the context of MAZ being Central’s younger sibling, I wonder if the restraint of the space and vibe is a deliberate choice by the head of hospitality or Fernandez himself.
-For that reason, I’m eager to see what he can do on future projects that don’t operate within a pre-existing framework, and where the authorship is fully his.
+With the Tokyo food scene being as cutthroat as it is, and in the context of MAZ being Central’s younger sibling, I wonder if the restraint of the space is a deliberate choice by the head of hospitality and/or head chef.
+For that reason, I’m eager to see what they can do on future projects that don’t operate within a pre-existing framework.

-You can definitely tell that MAZ is part of a larger project, and that the soul of it is over in Lima.
 If you care enough about a restaurant’s identity standing on its own and you don’t plan on exploring the rest of Central’s ecosystem, I can see you being disappointed by this aspect of it.
-Personally, it wasn’t a big deal to me – if it’s going to be so integrated into Martinez’s larger ecosystem, they could even lean into that research group and larger restaurant network more.
-Intrigue me enough that I’ll want to visit Lima or wherever else you decide to open a new location!
+If it’s going to be so integrated into Virgilio Martinez’s larger ecosystem, they could even lean into that research group and larger restaurant network more.
+Intrigue me enough that I’ll want to visit Lima or wherever else you decide to branch off next!

-This’ll be an odd comparison, but it’s how I felt visiting bw cave (after getting banished from an attempted walk-in at The Bellwood), then The Bellwood (after showing up half an hour before open to avoid repeat exile), then the SG Club (having thoroughly done my research at this point, they accept walk-ins in the basement starting at 9pm.
+I can connect it to how I felt visiting bw cave (after getting banished from an attempted walk-in at The Bellwood), then The Bellwood (after showing up a half hour before open to avoid repeat exile), then the SG Club (by this point I’d done my homework—they accept basement walk-ins starting at 9pm.
 This isn’t advertised anywhere.
 You’re welcome.)

-But at the end of the day, this is about the food—and the food doesn’t have these issues.
+But at the end of the day, this is about the food, and the food was fucking incredible.
 This ranks pretty far up there among my favorite fine dining meals.
 I would happily visit MAZ again, I’m looking forward to seeing what kind of project Fernandez takes on next, and I’m very excited to see what Central has in store for me when I make it to Lima one day.

 Visit date: February 19th, 2026.